• Skip to primary navigation

 Below are step-by-step instructions on how to make pad see ew:

 In a large bowl, marinate sliced chicken with oyster sauce.
-Set aside to marinate as you prepare other ingredients.
+Set aside to marinate as you prepare the next ingredients.

 1. In a large bowl, marinate sliced chicken with oyster sauce.
-Set aside to marinate as you prepare other ingredients.
+Set aside to marinate as you prepare the next ingredients.

 Storage